-This utility automatically detects and configures your IDE Adapter, if the device conforms to ANSI (American National Standards Institute) specifications.
+This utility detects and configures your IDE Adapter, if the device conforms to ANSI technical specifications.
 ZEOS drives are configured at the factory, so to add a hard drive you just run Autotype.
 If Autotype is successful, it will identify your hard drive type and display the drive parameters.
-Otherwise, you can select one of the established drive type numbers from the Type list, or select Type USER to set Cylinders, Heads, Sectors/Track and Write Precomp settings yourself, using information supplied by the device's manufacturer.
+Otherwise, you can select one of the established drive type numbers from the Type list, or select Type USER to set Cylinders, Heads, Sectors/Track and Write Precomp yourself (according to the information supplied by the device's manufacturer).